The Bristol Stool Chart: A Poop Ranking System

 Practical Considerations

-Move More - Optimal bowel function is at least partially dependent on adequate physical activity, with a preliminary study demonstrating that individuals with IBS who walked 10,000 vs 4,000 steps daily being less likely to have troublesome symptoms when passing their stool.
+Move More: Optimal bowel function is at least partially dependent on adequate physical activity, with a preliminary study demonstrating that individuals with IBS who walked 10,000 vs 4,000 steps daily were less likely to have troublesome symptoms when passing their stool.

-Drink More - General daily fluid recommendations for men are 3.7 L and women 2.7 L daily, with about 20% of that total coming from food and the rest coming for commonly consumed fluids like water, coffee and tea.
+Drink More: General daily fluid recommendations for men are 3.7 L and for women 2.7 L, with about 20% of that total coming from food and the rest from commonly consumed fluids like water, coffee, and tea.

-Eat More (Soluble Fiber) - Soluble fiber is a unique form of dietary fiber that absorbs water in the digestive tract thereby making your poop soft and easier to pass.
-It’s found in rich supply in foods such as ground flax/chia, tofu, edamame, lentils, zucchini, green beans, carrots, oranges, berries, oatmeal, quinoa, sweet potato among others.
+Eat More (Soluble Fiber): Soluble fiber is a unique form of dietary fiber that absorbs water in the digestive tract, softening your poop and making it easier to pass.
+It’s found in rich supply in foods such as ground flax/chia, tofu, edamame, lentils, zucchini, green beans, carrots, oranges, berries, oatmeal, quinoa, and sweet potato, among others.

 Daily meditation is a good entry point to better relaxation practices, which have been demonstrated to reduce symptoms in adults living with IBS.